venkataravuri/nexthink-assignment/README.md

 - :moneybag: Leverage Spot instances for analytics jobs with checkpoints.
 - :moneybag: Use compression where feasible.

+### Deployment Architecture

+> Due to time constraints, deployment architecture depicting following information is not captured.

+- How critical AWS Cloud infrastructure services such as VPC, Security Groups, NAT Gateways, CloudFront, Route53 are configured in multi-AZ across multiple regions?
+- How AWS EKS cluster is composed?
+How east-west & north-south traffic is managed?
+- How Clickhouse, AWS RDS PostgreSQL, Redis services are configured and scaled?
+- How DevOps pipelines are configured?

 ### Performance Assurance

 > Due to time constraints, could not document Performance & Volume testing strategy wherein how services validated to meet non-functional requirements such as Reliability, Throughput, Availability & Resiliency.